LENGTH: 9-12 hours (16 miles)

 SEASON: Any, although summers can be hot, and the trail slippery and difficult to find with snow on the ground.

 The canyon itself is one of the most scenic on the Colorado Plateau.
-It is often compared to Antelope Canyon near Page, a fair comparison in my opinion.
-This really is a must see.
+It is often compared to Antelope Canyon near Page, a fair comparison in my opinion and is a must see.
 Photographers will be dazzled by its changing lines and light at every corner.
-It seems there is no bad time to visit for lighting, as it meanders enough to let light in different sections throughout the day, but I think midday generally brings out the richest colors.
+It seems there is no bad time to visit for lighting, as it meanders enough to let light in different sections throughout the day, but I think midday brings out the richest colors.